yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_ros_interface.rst

-The Pick-it ROS interface
+The Pickit ROS interface
 =========================

-Connecting to Pick-it using ROS
+Connecting to Pickit using ROS
 -------------------------------

 | |image0|
-| The Pick-it system is running a ROS Master, which allows another
+| The Pickit system is running a ROS Master, which allows another
   system to connect to it using the ROS interfaces.
-Pick-it exposes its ROS parameters, nodes and topics using standard ROS messages and a limited set of Pick-it specific ROS messages.
+Pickit exposes its ROS parameters, nodes and topics using standard ROS messages and a limited set of Pickit specific ROS messages.

 .. note::
-   Since Pick-it’s ROS master is always running / on, it is recommended that the client system uses Pick-it’s ROS master and does not start its own.
+   Since Pickit’s ROS master is always running / on, it is recommended that the client system uses Pickit’s ROS master and does not start its own.

-Connecting to Pick-it ROS nodes requires you to define the Pick-it hostname on the client system.
-Likewise, the client system’s name must be resolvable on the Pick-it system.
+Connecting to Pickit ROS nodes requires you to define the Pickit hostname on the client system.
+Likewise, the client system’s name must be resolvable on the Pickit system.
 Preferably, the DNS Server of the client network resolves all hostnames to the LAN IP address of each host.
-If this is not possible, the host to IP mapping must be added to both Pick-it’s and the client’s /etc/hosts.
+If this is not possible, the host to IP mapping must be added to both Pickit’s and the client’s /etc/hosts.

-The Pick-it system is also running an ntp server.
-It can be used to make sure that the time between the client system and the Pick-it system stays synchronised.
+The Pickit system is also running an ntp server.
+It can be used to make sure that the time between the client system and the Pickit system stays synchronised.

 |image1|

-Connecting to the Pick-it system
+Connecting to the Pickit system
 --------------------------------

-First verify that the Pick-it system is reachable from your local system.
-Execute the following command in a terminal, replacing ``<pickit-pc>`` with the hostname of your Pick-it system.
+First verify that the Pickit system is reachable from your local system.
+Execute the following command in a terminal, replacing ``<pickit-pc>`` with the hostname of your Pickit system.

 .. code-block:: bash

     ping <pickit-pc>

-The hostname of your Pick-it system is shown on the top-left corner of the Pick-it web interface, next to the Pick-it logo.
+The hostname of your Pickit system is shown on the top-left corner of the Pickit web interface, next to the Pickit logo.
 In the below example, it corresponds to  **pickit-demo-002.**

 |image2|

-If the ping test fails, please check the network configuration for your local system and make sure that it's in the same network as the Pick-it system.
+If the ping test fails, please check the network configuration for your local system and make sure that it's in the same network as the Pickit system.

-Set your local system to use the  `**ROS master** <http://wiki.ros.org/ROS/EnvironmentVariables#ROS_MASTER_URI>`__ of the **Pick-it system**.
+Set your local system to use the  `**ROS master** <http://wiki.ros.org/ROS/EnvironmentVariables#ROS_MASTER_URI>`__ of the **Pickit system**.

 .. code-block:: bash